Ottoman architecture in Egypt: 18th century

 In the 18th century the power of the local Janissaries and allied urban notables increased.
 Buildings sponsored by local elites were generally still built in an Ottoman-Mamluk hybrid style, such as the Sabil-kuttab of Abd ar-Rahman Katkhuda (mentioned above).
 While Mamluk-era configurations remained predominant, Ottoman decoration was applied in highly visible ways in some local monuments, most notably in the use of Ottoman blue and white tiles, including re-used 16th-century Iznik tiles imported from Istanbul.

 Abd al-Rahman Katkhuda, a Mamluk who occupied multiple high offices over several decades, was the greatest patron of architecture in the 18th century, sponsoring the construction or restoration of 33 monuments around Cairo.
 In addition to his aforementioned sabil-kuttab on al-Mu'izz street and other projects, he sponsored a major expansion of al-Azhar Mosque which was completed circa 1753.
-Among the structures he added to the mosque's is its present-day western gate, the Gate of the Barbers (Bab al-Muzayyinin).
+Among the structures he added to the mosque is its present-day western gate, the Gate of the Barbers (Bab al-Muzayyinin).
 His constructions are marked by ornate stonework that attest to a revival of the decorative style of Sultan Qaytbay's reign in the late 15th century.

 One of the notable mosques from this period is the Mosque of Abu al-Dhahab (c.
 1774), erected next to al-Azhar Mosque.
 It is similar to the older Sinan Pasha Mosque in form and mixes elements inspired by various sources.
 The mosque is surrounded by an outer enclosing wall with a Mamluk-style façade and its minaret imitates the original appearance of the minaret of the al-Ghuri Mosque-Madrasa nearby.
 The interior of the mosque is also paneled with tiles of both Turkish and Tunisian origin.